 On-Campus Student Housing Facilities (brown): Includes crimes only occurring in student housing facilities on the Webb Institute campus in Glen Cove, NY.
 The student housing facilities include Motley Hall, in the following areas of Stevenson Taylor Hall-the main hallway of main deck, the upper two decks (excluding the classrooms prior to Academic Year 2020-21), and the staircases that lead to the upper two decks of Stevenson Taylor Hall, and the following areas of Robinson Model Basin-the entryway, staircase and the second floor.
-This also includes any spaces used during the COVID-19 Pandemic if an incident occurred in those spaces while being used for quarantine/isolation.
+This also includes any spaces used for isolation or quarantine during the COVID-19 Pandemic if an incident occurred in those spaces while being used for quarantine/isolation.
+These include the guest rooms above the gym, the converted offices in Luckenbach, and the hotel rooms at the Glen Cove Mansion.

-Public Property (dark green): Crimes occurring on public property immediately adjacent to and accessible from the Webb Institute campus in Glen Cove, NY.
+Public Property (dark green): Includes crimes occurring on public property immediately adjacent to and accessible from the Webb Institute campus.
 Public Property that is immediately adjacent to and accessible from the Webb campus includes Crescent Beach Road along southwest part of campus and Welwyn Preserve.
-Because police reports do not indicate where in Welwlyn any reported crimes occurred, all crimes within the given categories that occurred in Welwyn each year are reported.
+Because police reports do not indicate where in Welwlyn any reported crimes occurred, all crimes within the given categories that occurred on any portion of the 204-acre Welwyn Preserve each year are reported.
 The map to the right indicates the areas included in this Campus Safety and Security Report.